 If you're in the publishing business, you understand there are good reviews and bad reviews.
 You learn to take the good with the bad, especially if you release a book with the controversial title Into The Blast - The True Story of D.B.
 Cooper.

 Before the book was released at Amazon, we made a copy available on our website for a short time.
-It was about 95% complete, and later we did a few edits and turned it into a real book.
-Too cheap to actually BUY the book, a guy named Brent Butler downloaded the free PDF and gave it a scathing review.
+It was about 85% complete, and later we did a few edits and turned it into a real book.
+Too cheap to actually BUY the book, a guy named Brent Butler downloaded the free PDF and then (dishonestly) went to the book's page at Amazon later (after the REAL book was released) and posted a review.
 The only problem was that he got some of the facts wrong and much of his review was based on those errors.
 We tried to respond to some of his points in a polite manner, and that's when we found out the true meaning of the word 'arrogance'.
 In addition, when other readers who reviewed the book gave it a better rating than he did, he accused them of being 'shill' (sockpuppet) reviews, which they were not.

 Butler began posting up a series of comments to the review that became more and more personal.
 And believe it or not, he's a Top 1000 reviewer at Amazon and what Amazon calls a 'Vine Voice'.
 We finally deleted our own comments to cool him off, but this just made him more furious.
 He deleted his original review and posted up a worse one in revenge, adding more ugly comments.